tecknosap/enterprise-grade-aks-pipeline/teckno/README.md

 ### 🏁 Conclusion
-This project streamlines infrastructure provisioning and application deployment using Terraform, Azure DevOps, and Azure Kubernetes Service (AKS) / Azure Container Apps.
+This project streamlines infrastructure provisioning and application deployment using Terraform, Azure DevOps, and Azure Kubernetes Service (AKS).
 The automated pipeline ensures scalability, security, and efficiency in deployment.

 📜 License
 Licensed under MIT License.